RSCC Policies & Guidelines

 - The device significantly enhances the performance of one’s business activities.

 App purchases must be approved by the department head or dean.
 Funding must be available.

 Funds for mobile device applications will requested through normal budget processes.

 - Data Plan Approval

-All requests for data plans must be through the immediate supervisor, department head or dean, Vice President or to the Executive Vice President for Business and Finance.
+All requests for data plans must be through the immediate supervisor, department head or dean, vice president or to the VP for Business and Finance.
 Requests for data plans may be submitted by email.

 Mobile Device Procurement